 Yay, a spelunking mission.
 This scrap will require you to enter the tunnels beneath Cypress Flats.
 There are a variety of ways to do this; the most straightforward, I find, is to go to Terminal (southeast corner of the map) and drive a car onto the train tracks.
 Follow them into the tunnel that heads beneath Cypress Flats.
 Proceed through here until you see niches in the walls to your right and left with silver and brown crates.
 The scrap is sitting in one of these niches, southeast of a Sea Race marked on your map.

 10. Terminal Crates

 Speaking of Terminal, you need to access the loading docks to get to another scrap.
 Open your map and look at Terminal.
 It consists of a series of rectangular sections, each filled with containers.
 Proceed to the middle rectangle on the second row from the top.
 Climb onto the crane here and use it to hop onto the containers below.
 Between one beige container (Lando-Corp) and one light blue container (BilgeCo) on the north side is the scrap.
 You'll need to perform some running leaps to get at this one.

 11. Elysian Island Docks

 Drive down to the docking area in Elysian Island.
-You're looking for a small clusters of docks on the map that extend out to the south - specifically, you're looking for the last of those docks.
+You're looking for a small cluster of docks on the map that extend out to the south; specifically, you're looking for the last of those docks.
 Here you'll find a green-and-white boat that's been put in drydock.
 Climb aboard and check the top level of the ship, near the cabin.
 The scrap is sitting here.
 The boat is a bit annoying to navigate, so climb up to the very top and jump down onto the scrap.

 12. Car Scrapyard